MachFour/R2B2/README.txt

-autocorrelation.m - Calculates autocorrelation in an improved way mel_filter.m - for klapuri's feature, and also MFCC calculation beat_alignment_function.m - for phase calculation
+autocorrelation.m - Calculates autocorrelation in an improved way mel_filter.m - for klapuri's feature, and also MFCC calculation beat_alignment_function.m - for beat alignment calculation